IBM/ansible-power-aix-sap/roles/sap_install_app_server/README.md

 Typically, the SWPM is used as an interactive tool which takes the input from the SAP administrator to perform the selected installation activity.
 Besides that, the SWPM can be executed in unattended mode and process a parameter input file that has been prepared prior to the actual execution.
 For more information about the unattended mode for the SWPM, see <a href="https://launchpad.support.sap.com/#/notes/2230669">SAP Note 2230669</a> and the <a href="https://help.sap.com/docs/SOFTWARE_PROVISIONING_MANAGER/30839dda13b2485889466316ce5b39e9/c8ed609927fa4e45988200b153ac63d1.html>">SAP Installation Documentation SWPM 1.0</a> / <a href="https://help.sap.com/docs/SOFTWARE_PROVISIONING_MANAGER/30839dda13b2485889466316ce5b39e9/6865029dacbe473fadd8eff339bfa568.html>">SAP Installation Documentation SWPM 2.0</a>, section "System Provisioning Using a Parameter Input File".

 The role sap_install_app_server is installing or uninstalling additional application servers on AIX using the SWPM in unattended mode.
-Currently the database SAP HANA is supported.
+Currently, the databases SAP HANA and IBM Db2 for LUW (Linux, UNIX, and Windows) are supported by this role.
 To execute the SWPM in unattended mode, the role is using a parameter input file called "inifile.params".
-The role sap_install_app_server can create its on input file based on Ansible input variables during execution or use an already existing input file that has been created by the SWPM previously.
+The role sap_install_app_server can create its own input file based on Ansible input variables during its execution or use an already existing input file that has been created by the SWPM previously.

-Currently, all SAP additional application server installations based on SAP NetWeaver 7.4 and higher for SAP HANA are supported.
-Other databases are not available.
-Both SWPM versions 1.0 and 2.0 can be used.
-Make sure you are using the right SWPM version for your SAP product when installing an additional SAP application server.
+Currently, installations for additional SAP ABAP application servers based on SAP NetWeaver 7.4 and higher are supported with a database of type SAP HANA or IBM Db2 for LUW.
+Both SWPM versions 1.0 and 2.0 can be used in accordance with SAP's guidelines.
+For IBM Db2 for LUW, only SWPM version 1.0 is available.
+Make sure you are using the right SWPM version for your SAP product when installing an additional SAP ABAP application server.

 For detail guides and reference, please visit the <a href="https://ibm.github.io/ansible-power-aix-sap/">Documentation</a> site.